Kyūdō: Equipment

-The yumi (弓, lit. the "[Japanese] bow") is exceptionally tall (standing over two metres), surpassing the height of the archer.
+The yumi (弓) lit. '[Japanese] bow' is exceptionally tall (standing over two metres), surpassing the height of the archer.
 Yumi shafts are traditionally made of bamboo, wood and leather using techniques which have not changed for centuries, although some archers (particularly, those new to the art) may use synthetic (i.e. laminated wood coated with glassfibre or carbon fiber) yumi.
 Even advanced practitioners may own non-bamboo bows and arrows because of the vulnerability of bamboo equipment to extreme climates.
 The suitable height for the bow depends on the archer's draw (yazuka; 矢束) which is about half the archer's height.

-Ya (矢, lit. "[Japanese] arrow") shafts (yagara (簳, lit. "arrow shaft")) are traditionally made of bamboo, with either eagle or hawk feathers (hane (羽, lit. "feather(s)")).
+Ya (矢) lit. '[Japanese] arrow' shafts (yagara (簳) are traditionally made of bamboo, with either eagle or hawk feathers (hane (羽).
 Most ya shafts today are still made of bamboo (although some archers will use shafts made of aluminium or carbon fibres), and ya feathers are now obtained from non-endangered birds such as turkeys or swans.
 The length of an arrow is the archer's yatsuka plus 6-10 cm.
 Every ya has a spinning direction being made from feathers from alternate sides of the bird, the haya spins clockwise upon release while the otoya spins counter-clockwise.
 Kyūdō archers usually shoot two ya per round, with the haya being shot first (haya (甲矢) means first arrow; otoya (乙矢) means second arrow).
 It is often said that the alternate spinning direction of the arrows would prevent two consecutive identically shot arrows from flying identically and thus colliding.
-The arrowhead is called a yajiri (鏃, lit. "arrowhead").
-Ya are normally kept in a cylindrical quiver, called a yazutsu (矢筒, lit. "[Japanese] arrow barrel"), with ceremonial and traditional archers using the yebira (箙, lit. the "[Japanese] quiver (of arrows)").
+The arrowhead is called a yajiri (鏃).
+Ya are normally kept in a cylindrical quiver, called a yazutsu (矢筒) lit. '[Japanese] arrow barrel', with ceremonial and traditional archers using the yebira (箙) lit. '[Japanese] quiver (of arrows)'.